kbabioch/otca/README.md

 certificate based approach provides additional security because of the [SSL/TLS handshake][tls] involved (ephemeral keys, forward secrecy).

-However generating the appropriate certificates consists of multiple steps and quickly becomes inconvinient when done manually.
+However generating the appropriate certificates consists of multiple steps and quickly becomes inconvinient when it has to be done manually.
+OpenVPN is usually shipped with a set of scripts called [Easy RSA][easy-rsa].
+These scripts are powerful enough to deal with many PKI aspects (issuing new certificates, revoking certificates, creating CRLs, etc.), but are overkill in most setups.

 This is where otca comes in handy.
 It will:

  - Generate a self-signed CA